michael-steinert/PromptEngineeringEssentials/README.md

 #### Automatic Reasoning and Tool-Use

 - Like the Self-consistency and ToT Prompt Techniques, ART is a Prompting Technique that builds on the CoT Process.
 - ART is used specifically for multi-step Reasoning Tasks.
-This Technique essentially deconstructs complex Tasks by having the Model select Demonstrations of multiple, or few-shot, Examples from the Task Öibrary.
+This Technique essentially deconstructs complex Tasks by having the Model select Demonstrations of multiple, or few-shot, Examples from the Task Library.
 At the same Time, the Model is using this Few-shot Breakdown, it uses predefined external Tools such as Search and Code Generation to carry out the Task.
 - ART performs substantially better than Few-shot Prompting and automatic CoT for unseen Tasks and matches the Performance of handcrafted CoT Prompts on a majority of Tasks.
 - ART also makes it more efficient for Humans to update Information in the Task Libraries, which can correct Errors and ultimately improve Performance.
 - Example Prompt: